Academic Information

 A distinctive part of some of the Master of Arts programs and the Master of Divinity program at Trinity is the requirement in biblical languages.
 Language requirements often are the aspect of the program curricula that either facilitate or delay timely program completion.
 Students are well advised to exercise careful discernment in following the counsel of faculty and department members related to these requirements.

-The biblical Hebrew language sequence for MDiv students includes two semesters of elementary Hebrew and one semester of Hebrew exegesis (10 semester hours) prior to beginning Old Testament canon courses.
+The biblical Hebrew language sequence for MDiv students includes three sub-terms of elementary Hebrew and two sub-terms of Hebrew exegesis (10 semester hours) prior to beginning Old Testament canon courses.
 Master of Arts students with a concentration in Old or New Testament must complete prerequisite language work as outlined in the Catalog.

-The biblical Greek language sequence for MDiv students requires one year of beginning Greek met by undergraduate coursework or intensive independent study, or Trinity’s two-semester or summer school undergraduate beginning Greek sequence.
-Completion of the MDiv in three years is nearly impossible for those beginning their MDiv studies without prior completion of undergraduate beginning-level Greek study or completing it at Trinity in the summer prior to enrollment.
-The beginning Greek requirement is a prerequisite to enrollment in the two-semester (8 semester hours) Greek exegesis courses, which in turn are followed by New Testament canon courses.
+The biblical Greek language sequence for MDiv students requires three sub-terms of beginning Greek and two sub-terms of Greek exegesis.
+The beginning Greek requirement is a prerequisite to the Greek exegesis courses, which in turn are followed by New Testament canon courses.
 Master of Arts students with a concentration in New or Old Testament must complete prerequisite language work as outlined in the Catalog.

 Some Masters degree applicants may have had prior Hebrew language coursework, which will further facilitate masters program progress.
 These students should carefully review the information under the heading "Preparation in Hebrew" on the Master of Divinity Program page.